 Mentoring is a relationship in the form of a mentor supporting the personal and professional development of a mentee.
 The CSP mentoring platform offers members support via an online hub.

 The platform is currently available to all chartered, associate and retired members, as well as international affiliates.
-The platform will be available to final year students soon.
+The platform is now available to final year students.

 Benefits of mentoring

 Mentoring will enable you to focus on career progression, develop new skills and overcome challenges with someone more experienced than you.
 It is also an opportunity to gain impartial advice, an alternative perspective and a non-judgemental sounding board for ideas.

 Mentors benefit from seeing others grow by sharing your experience and knowledge, consolidating your knowledge and opportunities to work on new challenges.